Ershad95/MediatR.Assert/README.md

 # MediatR.Assert
+## Project Description
-### Assert your MediatR configuration in any test framework,develop Creative Codes with Ershad Raoufi
+ Assert your MediatR configuration in any test framework,develop Creative Codes with Ershad Raoufi

+## Overview
 ### your can use .IsValid() method for Query/Command/Notification structure Validation

 #### CommandValidator usage : you should create object from CommandValidator for Asser Commands,for example :